 |SolidWorks CAM||Plugin||Windows||3dxml, 3dm, 3ds, 3mf, amf, dwg, dxf, idf, ifc, obj, pdf, sldprt, stp, STL, vrml|

 |SprutCAM||Stand-alone/Plugin||Windows||iges, dxf, stl, vrml, step, sldasm, sldprt, asm, par, psm, pwd|

-Created in the 1980s in an effort to bring CAM software onto the emerging personal computer market, as up to this point CAD and CAM software were in widely available to small workshops who could not afford the prices of industrial solutions.
+BobCAD-CAM was created in the 1980s in an effort to bring CAM software onto the emerging personal computer market, as up to this point CAD/CAM remained inaccessible to small workshops.
 Today the program is accessible in two versions: There is the comprehensive CAD software that contains the full CAM feature set and then there is the CAM plugin for Solidworks that allows you to create tool paths from within the same program you design your parts in.